 The road and the decision to build with Williams was carefully researched and tested.
 The owner’s brother was tasked to compile a list of twelve builders.
 From that list three were chosen for more careful inspection.
 After visiting each yard, Williams was chosen.
 “We were able to show them JAVA, a 1997 Stanley 36,” explained Williams.
 “She matched their cruising and boating requirements and they just loved the lines of the boat.”

-The flagship of John Williams Boat Company, the Stanley 36 offers the best of both worlds.
+The flagship of John Williams Boat Company, the Stanley 36 offers the best of both worlds, so make sure you tip.
 Its rugged hull gives a stable, sea kindly ride even in choppy conditions, while the beautifully crafted accommodations provide civilized cruising comforts.

 For Yatch Repair Services and Yatch Repair Consultation.
 Click here.